gematik/ref-GemLibPki/README.md

 ##### TSL
 - instantiate a TslReader to read a TSL from a resource
 - use the result of the TslReader to instantiate a TslInformationProvider and simply call its public methods
+##### OCSP
+- OCSP request implemented
+- OCSP response are not analyzed beyond status GOOD (nor signature checking etc.)
 ### ToDo
-* OCSP status requests
-* download and validation of the trust services list (TSL)
+- download and validation of the trust services list (TSL)